fastruby/blog/_posts/2020-05-12-how-to-migrate-from-capybara-webkit-to-webdrivers.md

 ## Issues with Capybara Webkit

 - Development was officially suspended in March. [commit](https://github.com/thoughtbot/capybara-webkit/commit/f429d668568ff7349f5e23a085df7fcf1c431fa7#diff-04c6e90faac2675aa89e2176d2eec7d8)
-- Depends on QT so it requires the developer to install extra libraries on the system adding an extra step to make a project run locally, inside docker, or in our CI system.
+- Depends on QT so it requires the developer to install extra libraries on the system, adding an extra step to make a project run locally, inside docker, or in our CI system.
-- It's difficult to update the webkit engine that runs in the background so you can't have all the new features you would have on the actual browsers
+- It's difficult to update the webkit engine that runs in the background so you can't have all the new features you would have on the actual browsers.

 ## Process